Training

 Training on your own

-The online training provides a clear structure you can work with in your own space, at your own rhythm.
-The guidance is precise, but the work itself is physical, attentive and done alone.
+The online training gives you a clear structure to work with in your own space and rhythm.
+The guidance is precise; the work itself is physical, attentive and done alone.

 → Explore online training